Visiting the Alvord Desert in Oregon: The Ultimate Guide

 Go Star Gazing

-Star gazing at Alvord Desert Oregon
+Stargaze at night in Alvord Desert

 One of the worst things about living in the city is the light pollution; you can barely see anything in the sky.
 Thankfully, the playa has very little light pollution, allowing you to roll out a map, lay back, and enjoy the sights of the stars and even the Milky Way.